 - Files—Find alerts for specific files and directories in your project

 - Configure automated code review of pull requests (repository owners/admins).
 For a list of repository host systems for which you can set up automated code review, see About LGTM.

-- Download an LGTM plugin for IDE integration to display alerts in your IDE.
+- Download an LGTM plugin or extension for IDE integration to display alerts in your IDE.

-- View a list of queries available for the selected project (per-project custom queries only), and identify whether their results are currently displayed or hidden on LGTM.
+- View a list of queries available for the selected project (this includes the built-in queries, the installation-wide queries and the per-project custom queries), and identify whether their results are currently displayed or hidden on LGTM.

-- Show whether a query pack upload (per-project custom queries only) has failed or succeeded, and, if it has failed, further information is displayed in the logs.
+- Show whether a query pack upload (per-project custom queries only) has failed or succeeded.
+If the upload has failed, you can see detailed information in the logs.